How Your Sign Survives Mercury Retrograde

-Mercury, everyone's favorite agent of chaos, is retrograde.
-But, before you bury your head in the sand until it turns direct on March 28, you might not be in for all the inconveniences we're always warned about.
-According Leslie McGuirk, astrologer and author of The Power Of Mercury, every sign copes with Mercury retrograde differently — and, we promise, all 12 of them stand a chance at survival.
+Mercury, everyone's favourite agent of chaos, has entered retrograde,.
+But before you bury your head in the sand until it turns direct on March 28, you might not be in for all the inconveniences we're always warned about.
+According to Leslie McGuirk, astrologer and author of The Power Of Mercury, every sign copes with Mercury retrograde differently — and, we promise, all 12 of them stand a chance at survival.

 "Can you imagine if every time it rained, everyone freaked out?"
 McGuirk says, alluding to the fact that Mercury retrograde is a perfectly natural cosmic pattern.
 "All it means is you have the chance to just be a little bit more careful and little bit slower," she adds.
 In other words, it isn't inherently good or bad, but some signs handle these periods with a little more, er, grace than others.

 Regardless of your sign, "look at this time as a blessing," McGuirk says.
-Even if you have to work through some initial frustrations — or a uniquely retrograde-induced trash fire in your personal life — having to slow down can be a good thing.
+Even if you have to work through some initial frustrations — or a uniquely retrograde-induced bonfire in your personal life — having to slow down can be a good thing.
 Take it as an opportunity to unplug and perform the self-care you always think you're too busy to do.
-And, if nothing else, keep in mind that Mercury retrograde periods only last about three weeks.
+And if nothing else, keep in mind that Mercury retrograde periods only last about three weeks.

 Ahead, McGuirk explains what each of the signs can expect from Mercury's latest backspin.